 Why These Bars Are Good for You

 These bars are rich in fibre thanks to the combination of oats, pears, and figs – all fantastic for digestion and helping you feel full for longer.
 Ground almonds and almond butter add healthy fats and a little plant-based protein, making them more satisfying than a typical sweet treat.
-According to the NHS Eatwell Guide, most of us don’t get enough fibre in our diets – these bars are a delicious way to help increase your intake naturally.https://youtu.be/sziKFi7cRXA?si=m0nmZk8MtrNGMS5a
+According to the NHS Eatwell Guide, most of us don’t get enough fibre in our diets – these bars are a delicious way to help increase your intake naturally.

 Tips

 - Choose the Right Pears: Go for a firm variety like Conference or Rocha.
 Softer pears can make the mixture too wet.
+You also won’t be able to grate properly: firm pears are key for the success of this recipe.

 - Let Them Cool: These bars need to cool completely before slicing or they might fall apart.